This is the reference manual for the component named postmodern, which is part of a library of the same name.

 it will be put back into this pool instead. use-ssl

-as in open-database
+as in open-database,

-and defaults to the value of *default-use-ssl*
+and defaults to the value of *default-use-ssl*.

-The default for connect
+The default for connect's use-ssl

-.
-If you set it to
+argument.
+This starts at :no. If you set it to

 anything else, be sure to also load the CL+SSL